 Oxygen facials are said to combat visible signs of aging linked to poor conveyance of oxygen from subcutaneous capillaries to the surface of the skin.
-They address the deficiency by delivering highly concentrated oxygen molecules directly to the epidermis so you can put your best face forward.
+They address the deficiency by delivering highly concentrated oxygen molecules directly to the epidermis.

 Many spas also are offering add-on oxygen “infusions” following most traditional facial treatments.
 These add-on treatments are designed to nourish the skin and stimulate new collagen growth.
 Oxygen infusions can include antibacterial, brightening, green tea, Vitamin C, and collagen.